Pan Seared Scallops

 I used a cast-iron skillet to sear the scallops, and I had no problem with the butter burning.
 The sauce became nicely brown, and the timing worked out perfectly.

 And even with the absence of lemon wedges that my mom forgot to buy, the scallops were still amazing.
-For the rest of the meal, I prepared a fresh green garden salad with bacon and I served the scallops on top along with their buttery sauce.
+For the rest of the meal, I prepared a fresh green garden salad with bacon, and I served the scallops along with their buttery sauce on top.

 I didn’t want to take a chance with a nonstick pan, so I used a cast-iron pan.
 I knew this would give the best possible crust while allowing the center to cook to the perfect degree of doneness.
 I turned down the heat when I added the butter to ensure that the butter would brown rather than burn.
 I made the variation with the lemon browned butter, which is a classic combination with the scallops.

-These seared scallops were sweet and delicious and simple.
+These seared scallops were sweet, delicious, and simple.

 These were fabulous—nicely browned and perfectly done.
 I followed the instructions as written using an All-Clad nonstick skillet, but only turning the heat to medium because my stove and skillet both get really hot.